 In God is my safety and my glory.

-This seems to be what Jesus faced in today’s Gospel (and many other occasions during his earthly life, leading to the Cross).
-Jesus heals the man with the withered hand, and the response of the Scribes and Pharisees is to become enraged: they discussed together what they might do to Jesus.
+Jesus in today’s Gospel passage (and on many other occasions during His earthly life, leading to the Cross) faced those who had turned the meaning of religion inside out.
+Jesus in this passage heals the man with the withered hand, and the response of the scribes and Pharisees is to become enraged: they discussed together what they might do to Jesus.

 In this we see a similarity between Jesus’ day, and our day: a similarity between the world of Jesus, and the world in which we live.
 The world in which we live today may be much larger than Jesus’ world: there may be more countries, and more peoples who have to speak with each other, and work to get along.
 Likewise, the Church today extends throughout the world instead of consisting of a small band of disciples.